python/cpython/Doc/library/xmlrpc.client.rst

    import xmlrpc.client

-   # create a ServerProxy with an invalid URI
+   # create a ServerProxy with an URI that doesn't respond to XMLRPC requests
-   proxy = xmlrpc.client.ServerProxy("http://invalidaddress/")
+   proxy = xmlrpc.client.ServerProxy("http://google.com/")

    try:
        proxy.some_method()